-‘What you’re going to have for lunch, and what you look like, are the two most important things you think of when you get up,’ says Italian chef Giorgio Locatelli, on being asked what being Italian means.
+‘What you’re going to have for lunch, and what you look like, are the two most important things you think of when you get up,’ says Italian chef Giorgio Locatelli, on being asked what being Italian and living the lifestyle means.

-It’s hard to overestimate how important food is to Italians.
+It’s hard to overestimate the importance of food in Italian culture.
 It goes way beyond just simple nourishment.

 Discussions about how a particular dish should be cooked, or what sauce is acceptable with which pasta shape, or which wine suits your Acqua Pazza, are serious business.

 Chef Locatelli says when he was growing up his parents genuinely mistrusted a family who lived nearby because they put parsley in their minestrone.
 His parents saw it as an unforgivable sin.
 Chef Locatelli has argued that there is no consensus in this argument on what’s the correct way to prepare a dish.

 But put it this way; imagine if you have refused to talk to your neighbours because you found out that they used mustard instead of tomato sauce for their chips.
 That does sound a bit far-fetched though.

 While it may be fine for most people, the locals are deeply proud of their Italian food culture.
 They would not take it lightly if anyone or anything comes between them.

 I have a friend who once cooked for Italians in Tuscany and the Italian husband went food shopping with her to make sure she chose the correct Pecorino cheese – the particular speciality of that village.

 There were several in the nearby alimentary and he wasn’t prepared to risk her buying the wrong cheese.
 The British notion of not imposing didn’t occur to him.
 There is too much pride at stake.